craftcms/docs/docs/3.x/dev/filters.md

 ## `namespace`

-The `{% namespace %}` tag can be used to namespace input names and other HTML attributes, as well as CSS selectors.
+The `|namespace` filter can be used to namespace input names and other HTML attributes, as well as CSS selectors.

 For example, this: